More Medications Facts

 • 2.
 Bikowski JB.
 Subantimicrobial dose doxycycline for acne and rosacea.
 Skinmed.
 2003 Jul-Aug;2(4):234-45.
 PubMed

 • 5.
 Hoyt JC, Ballering J, Numanami H, Hayden JM, Robbins RA.
 Doxycycline modulates nitric oxide production in murine lung epithelial cells.
 J Immunol.
 2006 Jan 1;176(1):567-72.
-PubMed

 • 6.
-Pe'rez-Trallero E, Iglesias L. Tetracyclines, sulfonamides and metronidazole.
-Enferm Infecc Microbiol Clin.
+Perez-Trallero E, Iglesias L. Enferm Infecc Microbiol Clin.
 2003 Nov;21(9):520-8; quiz 529, 533.
 PubMed

 • 10.
 D'Agostino P, La Rosa M, Barbera C, Arcoleo F, Di Bella G, Milano S, Cillari E. Doxycycline reduces mortality to lethal endotoxemia by reducing nitric oxide synthesis via an interleukin-10-independent mechanism.
 J Infect Dis.
 1998 Feb;177(2):489-92.
 PubMed

 • 11.
 Maesen FP, Davies BI, van den Bergh JJ.
-Doxycycline and minocycline in the treatment of respiratory infections: a double-blind comparative clinical, microbiological and pharmacokinetic study.
 J Antimicrob Chemother.
 1989 Jan;23(1):123-9.
-PubMed

 • 12.
 Cullmann W, Schlunegger H. Sensitivity of penicillin-resistance pneumococci.
 Immun Infekt.
 1993 Feb;21(1):9-12.
 PubMed